top of page

 Learnability

-Easy-to-understand user interface and recipes for beginner cooks to avoid stress and frustration.
+Easy-to-understand UI and recipes for beginners to avoid frustration.

 3